 Parental bereavement leave

-The Parental Bereavement (Leave and Pay) Act 2018 will come into force on April 6th.
-Under this law, parents who lose a child under the age of 18 will be entitled to 2 weeks’ leave as a day-one right from the start of employment; the leave will also be available for parents who suffer a stillbirth after 24 week's pregnancy.
+The Parental Bereavement (Leave and Pay) Act 2018 came into force on April 6th.
+Under this law, parents who lose a child under the age of 18 are entitled to 2 weeks’ leave as a day-one right from the start of employment; the leave will also be available for parents who suffer a stillbirth after 24 weeks' pregnancy.
 This leave can be taken in one or two-week blocks and is available for the first year after a child’s death.
 Employees are entitled to separate bereavement leave for each child lost.

 Holiday pay reference period